ChrisJD/HMD-Stereoificator/Release/Stereoificator/README.txt

 DiRT 3 and F1 2010:
 -Copy dlls*.
--For me they won't launch unless I start them through Steam and occasionally it takes 2 or 3 tries before they work without an error.
+-For me they won't launch unless I start them through Steam and occasionally it takes 2 or 3 tries before they start without an error.